JohnnyMcWeed/luya-module-service/README.md

 ./vendor/bin/luya import
 ```

-After adding the persmissions to your group you will be able to edit and add new news articles.
+After adding the persmissions to your group you will be able to edit and add new services.

 ## Example Views